gourmetjs/gourmet-ssr/README.md

 ## Introduction

 - **Library, not Framework** - Gourmet SSR is designed to be used as a view library in your existing project.
 We worked very hard to make Gourmet SSR unobtrusive.
-- **Production First** - Small footprint at runtime, chunked transfer, long-term caching, HTTP/2 optimized bundling and many more.
+- **Production First** - Small footprint at runtime, chunked transfer, long-term caching, HTTP/2 optimized bundling and much more.
 Production is always the number one priority of Gourmet SSR.
 - **Human Friendly** - Developers are humans too.
-When we added a new feature, the first thing we considered was how to make it easy to understand and use - just like we do for the consumer products.
+When we a new feature, the first thing we consider is how to make it easy to understand and use - just like we do for the consumer products.
 - **Flexible** - Gourmet SSR can be deployed as an in-process VM sandbox, a separate process, a remote HTTP cluster or an AWS Lambda function.
 Your server can be Django or Rails.
-View layer is not limited to React.
+The view layer is not limited to React.

 ## Quick Overview